London is a city of many diverse communities and neighborhoods. It brings various cultures and different kinds of people together while

-What are the best places to live in London in 2022?
+What are the best places to live in London?

 This is a question that will be asked by many people as they prepare for their next big move.